 Winning Design: Recover Tactical’s 20/20 Glock Brace

 The Recover Tactical 20/20 caught my eye at SHOT 2020.
+After a Whiskey bottles worth of whiskey I was hungover, but still observant.
 It seemed like an innovative and smartly designed brace system that competed with the newly famed Flux brace.
 However, it cost about a quarter of the price of a Flux and offered a lot of the same features.

 The Recover Tactical 20/20 is a low profile system that takes a Glock pistol and converts into a quasi subgun platform.
 The brace can fold and lock to the side to minimize size.
 Even better Recover Tactical produces a holster system that allows you to easily carry the Recover Tactical 20/20 brace.

 The Recover Tactical 20/20 brace comes in various tier levels to allow for a variety of different options.
 This includes rails, the holster, sling, and now a forward-mounted mag holder and soon an optics mount.
 Although, you can use most optically enhanced Glocks with this system.
 The basic tier is just the brace system and costs a mere 99 bucks.